StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

-People are often very concerned about the problem of head-of-line-blocking, and propose to solve it using techniques such as packet priorities.
+People are often very concerned about the problem of head-of-line-blocking, and propose to solve it using techniques such as packet priorities, and the ability cancel unsent pending messages {{MMADAPT}}.
-There is an unconscious unstated assumption baked into this line of reasoning, which is having an excessively long queue is inevitable and unavoidable, and therefore we have to devote a lot of our energy into how to organize and prioritize and manage that excessively long queue.
+There is an unconscious unstated assumption baked into this line of reasoning, which is having an excessively long queue is inevitable and unavoidable, and therefore we have to devote a lot of our energy into how to organize and prioritize and manage that obligatory excessively long queue.
 In contrast, if we take steps to keep queues short, the problems head-of-line-blocking largely go away.
 When the line is consistently short, being at the back of